apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channel**                --
 **type**                   --                The component type name, needs to be ``http``.
-**endpoint**               --                The fully qualified URL endpoint to POST to connectTimeout             5000ms            The socket connection timeout requestTimeout             5000ms            The maximum request processing time contentTypeHeader          text/plain        The HTTP Content-Type header acceptHeader               text/plain        The HTTP Accept header value defaultBackoff             true              Whether to backoff by default on receiving all HTTP status codes
+**endpoint**               --                The fully qualified URL endpoint to POST to connectTimeout             5000              The socket connection timeout in milliseconds requestTimeout             5000              The maximum request processing time in milliseconds contentTypeHeader          text/plain        The HTTP Content-Type header acceptHeader               text/plain        The HTTP Accept header value defaultBackoff             true              Whether to backoff by default on receiving all HTTP status codes